 SA6 has been studying in TR 23.700-95 the enhancements to the existing CAPIF functional model so that the CAPIF can support the subscriber-aware northbound API access (SNA), a scenario in which the northbound API invocation requires the API invoker obtaining the user’s (i.e. resource owner’s) consent before being allowed to access the resource.

-The SA6 study has taken into account both use cases of obtaining user’s consent while the user is online as well as enabling the user to provide in-advance consent as a matter of convenience (i.e. not to get bothered with consent pop up screen while online) as well as enabling offline type of use case (i.e. enabling the App server making API calls while the user is not actively engaged on the UE).

-In the SA6 study, we assume that, in CAPIF, the API invoker may be different from the resource owner, and that the resource owner is the subscriber of the 3GPP services (e.g., end user).
+In the SA6 study, we assume that, in CAPIF, the API invoker may be different from the resource owner, and that the AEF exposes the protected resources related to the resource owner.
 This is a major change in assumption, as the existing CAPIF specification in TS 33.122 assumes that the API invoker performs the functions of the resource owner (as highlighted in green below).

-The CAPIF functional models are being enhanced to accommodate the aforementioned additional feature (i.e. obtaining user consent both for online and offline use cases prior to API invocation) while taking into account TS 33.122 specification stating that (as highlighted in yellow below) the CAPIF core function shall perform the functionalities of the OAuth 2.0 Authorization and token protocol endpoints